MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/application-tab-templates.md

 ### Dashboard

 The application type is used to display the dashboard as an application.
-The parameters available for the dashboard application type are as follows:
+The following parameters are available for the dashboard application type.

 |Parameter | Description | Supported values | Example |
 |---------|--------------|------------------|---------|
 | dashboardId | GUID of the dashboard.| String | `d201a642-6283-4f1d-81b7-da4b1685e698` |

 > [!NOTE]
-> If the target dashboard is not included in the app module definition, then the default dashboard will be rendered instead.
+> If the target dashboard is not included in the app module definition, the default dashboard is displayed instead.

 ### Entity list

 The application type is used to display an entity view that defines how a list of records for a specific entity is displayed.
-The parameters available for the entity view application type are as follows:
+The following parameters are available for the entity view application type.

 |Parameter | Description | Supported values | Example |
 |---------|--------------|------------------|---------|